Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

-b) The owner of an object can grant it to another user by specifying the **WITH GRANT OPTION** clause in the GRANT statement.
-The new grantee can further grant the same level of access to other users or roles.
+b) The owner of an object can grant the associated object privilege to another user by specifying the **WITH GRANT OPTION** clause in the GRANT statement.
+The new grantee can then further grant the same level of access to other users or roles.

 As user u1, grant u2 the `SELECT` privilege `WITH GRANT` option.